GeorgeMac/adagio/README.md

 ## adagiod - service

-This daemon service consists of the adagio control plan API and the worker process.
+This daemon service consists of the adagio control plane API and the worker process.
 More documentation can be found [here](./cmd/adagiod).

 # Building